groveale/viva-connections-ace-bootcamp/Labs/Session 4/Lab 10 - Consume SPO data.md

 import { SPHttpClient } from '@microsoft/sp-http'
 ```

-2. Add the following `_fetchData()` function.
+2. Add the following `_fetchData()` function to the bottom of the ACE base class inside the `CafeteriaMenuAdaptiveCardExtension` class definition.
 This function will make a rest call to get all items from the list defined in the ACE properties.
 It will then set the `menuItems` state property.
 As this is a big chunk of code I have added inline comments to explain what is going on.

 ```typescript
 private _fetchData(): Promise<void> {